hanhanwu/Hanhan_Applied_DataScience/README.md

     * sklearn's onehot encoding is faster but only returns a numpy array, pandas' `get_dummies()` is slower but more convenient for pandas dataframe
   * The most simple label encoding is to convert each uniaque categorical value into a unique number (use sklearn label encoding).
 But better to check how does the model hadle categorical features
     * [LightGBM offers good accuracy with built-in integer-encoded categorical features.
 LightGBM applies Fisher (1958) to find the optimal split over categories][122]
+    * [XGBoost after v1.7.0][194], it enables using original categorical values in a more mature way
+      * [Code example][196]
+      * Using auto label encoding or one-hot encoding
+      * [Same as LGBM, it uses Fisher to optimize the split][195]
+      * It also supports a maximum category threshold to avoid overfitting
     * [You can also have categorical features as direct input][123], [but need to specify that as categorical type][124]
   * [10+ Built-in Categorical Encoding Methods][37]
     * Target Encoder is a popular method, and [this paper][155] tells the drawbacks of target encoding for reducible bias, and indicating that using smoothing regularization can reduce such bias.
 [We can do smoothing regularization through the param here][156]